Chadarius/StarCitizenVoiceAtk/README.md

 Click the Options button on your main VoiceAttack Profile (if you are using HCS VoicePacks then it will be "HCS - Event Horizon (SC) Beta" or "ASMBL Free" for my free profile).
 Check "Override listening if my spoken command begins with:" and set a command word.
 I use "Ava".
 You can use any word you want, but I suggest making it at least a two sylable easy to pronounce and understand word.
 This keeps your ship "AI" from accidently responding to conversations or things like the TV in the background.
 When you start Voice Attack, just tell it to "go to sleep" to stop listening except for anything following your command word.

+### Ship Configuration
+These settings are used in other macros to manage your ship's specialized components like retractable wings, VTOL, and whether you are using pilot guns or ballistics.
+For instance, if your ship has no pilot guns, resetting your power will put all the power into shields and engines instead of splitting it between weapons, shields and engines.
+- Configure Ship defaults - This will set the ship configuration to the following defaults.
+Duplicate this macro to create a new ship configuration profile.
+Change the "when I say" command and the defaults as needed.
+  - VTOL No (false)
+  - Wings No (false)
+  - Weapons Yes (true)
+- Configuration Status - Reads the current configuration.
+- Configure Ballistics Yes/No - Yes means you are using ballistics and will set weapons to "no"
+- Configure VTOL Yes/No - Yes means your ship has VTOL and assumes you are taking off with VTOL down or on.
+Unfortunately there is only a toggle available in Star Citizen at the moment.
+- Configure Weapons Yes/No - Yes means you have pilot controlled energy weapons and is the default.
+The "configure ballistics yes" command will set weapons to "no"
+- Configure Wings Yes/No - Yes means your ship has retractable wings.

 ### Specialized Keybindings!
+These are all customized key binds for Star Citizen and other third party programs that my Voice Attack macros use.

 #### Star Citizen Keybindings
+These are specific changes that I have made to Star Citizen key binds.

 - Landing System (Deploy) - Period
 - Landing System (Retract) - Semicolon
 - Expand Configuration - Slash